Killing Bites: Characters

 A Lion hybrid representing the Mitsukado Zaibatsu.
 He was the first opponent Hitomi faces in the series.
 While ruthless in battle, he can be friendly outside of it.

 Media

 Manga

 Killing Bites is written by Shinya Murata and illustrated by Kazuasa Sumita.
-It has been serialized in Hero's Inc. seinen manga magazine Monthly Hero's since November 30, 2013.
+It began serialization in Hero's Inc. seinen manga magazine Monthly Hero's on November 30, 2013.
 The magazine ceased publication on October 30, 2020, and the series was transferred to Comiplex website, starting publication on November 27, 2020.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on September 5, 2014.
-As of July 30, 2025, 25 volumes have been released.
+As of June 29, 2026, 27 volumes have been released.

 The manga has been licensed in English by Mangamo.

 A spin-off manga series written and illustrated by Sumita, titled Hoshigarisugi Desho!?
 Inaba-san (Desire Overload, Right Inaba!?), was launched on Wild Hero's website on August 21, 2020.
 The series will focus on the character, Inaba.